MaksimLozovskii/DotaProMatchBot/README.md

 - All Matches

 ## How to host
-You can easily host the bot to work even after your pc/server is turned off on https://www.pythonanywhere.com/ Simply create an account and launch the bot script
+You can easily host the bot on https://www.pythonanywhere.com/ Simply create an account and launch the bot script

 ## TO-DO